 The Fumbally is a café, a shop, an event space, a kitchen, a community of people who come and go and help us evolve along the way.

 Luca and Aisling took over a vacant building on the corner of Fumbally lane in 2012 after years of working together in festivals and travelling the world to bring back ideas.
 Dinners with friends and visits to small farms and producers in various different countries is where it all began.
-The Fumbally family has been made up of many different iterations of chefs, artists, and passionate people over the years and together we have been feeding the neighbourhood of Dublin 8 since the café first opened its doors – music gigs, exhibitions, markets and one-off events in tow.
+The Fumbally family has been made up of many different iterations of chefs, artists and all round passionate people over the years and together we have been feeding the neighbourhood of Dublin 8 since the café first opened its doors – music gigs, exhibitions, markets, workshops and collaborations in tow.

 The Fumbally Stables was created in 2015, an old stables building next door to the café that allowed us to explore more of the cultural and education based work that we are interested in.
 From yoga and meditation classes to talks, film screenings, food event series and fermentation workshops, The Stables has become the supporting right hand of The Fumbally and allows us to continue to be more than just a café.

 In 2020 as the world flipped, so did we